 Opposing Privatization of Social Security

-Over 63 million Americans will receive Social Security benefits in 2018, providing a retirement security they have paid into their whole working lives.
-Imagine if the efforts to “privatize” and cut Social Security in 2005 had succeeded.
-San Fernando Valley seniors would have seen their life-long investments wiped out in the financial meltdown on Wall Street.
+Millions receive Social Security, providing a retirement security they have paid into their whole working lives.
+Imagine if the efforts to “privatize” and cut Social Security had succeeded in 2005.
+San Fernando Valley seniors would have seen their life-long investments wiped out in the financial meltdown on Wall Street in 2008.
 Additionally, they would have taken sharp cuts in their monthly Social Security benefits.

 Social Security and Medicare permit millions of American families to retire with the dignity and security that they worked a lifetime to ensure.
 The proposals to privatize Social Security involve lower benefits, unless the beneficiary is willing to select risky investments and happens to select stocks that perform well.
 Congressman Sherman remains committed to fighting against efforts to privatize Social Security because he believes it would be irresponsible to replace a guarantee with a gamble.